Trusted WordPress tutorials, when you need them most.

 Payment details

-In terms of transaction fees, WooPayments charges 2.9% + $0.30 per transaction for U.S.-issued cards, which is on par with other top payment processors.
+When it comes to fees, I found WooPayments fairly standard.
+It charges 2.9% + $0.30 per transaction for U.S.-issued cards, which is in line with other popular payment processors.

-Speaking of global sales, WooPayments is currently available in 38 countries, including the US, Canada, the UK, Australia, and much of the EU.
+I also checked its availability for different regions.
+WooPayments currently works in 38 countries, including the US, Canada, the UK, Australia, and much of the EU.

 WooPayments global availability